-Recommended Action Items: None at this time but if club ever ceased to exist or decided to sell land, it would be priority for conservation acquisition.
-The property also includes 27.3 acres in Walpole and the whole property directly abuts Adams Farm conservation area in Walpole (see Red Gate Farm below).
+Recreation potential: NA at this time but if club ever ceased to exist or decided to sell land, it would be priority for conservation acquisition, under town's Chapter 61B rights.
+The overall property also includes 27.3 acres in Walpole and directly abuts Adams Farm conservation area in Walpole (see Red Gate Farm description below).

-5. Name of area: Medfield High School/Blake Middle School
+7. Name of area: Medfield High School/Blake Middle School